Installing cosmological codes and data

-To keep it light, maintainable and easily extensible, cobaya does not include code or data of any of the cosmological modules used.
-Instead, it provides interfaces and automatic installers for the external packages they require: the original code itself, a cosmological dataset, etc.
+To keep it light, maintainable and easily extensible, cobaya does not include code or data of many of the cosmological components used; instead, it provides interfaces and automatic installers for the external packages they require: the original code itself, a cosmological dataset, etc.

-To install a comprehensive set of cosmology modules (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN), in a
+To install a basic set of cosmology requisites (CAMB, CLASS, Planck, BAO, SN), in a

 If this fails (see last printed message), keep on reading this section.
 Otherwise, you can go straight to Basic cosmology runs.

-On top of the pre-requisites of cobaya, you will need some others, which are indicated in the documentation of each of the modules.
-You may already fulfil them, so you may try to go ahead with the installation process and just take a look at the pre-requisites of the modules whose installation fails.
+On top of the pre-requisites of cobaya, you will need some others, which are indicated in the documentation of each of the components.
+You may already fulfil them, so you may try to go ahead with the installation process and just take a look at the pre-requisites of the components whose installation fails.

 You will need an internet connection with a decent bandwidth (don’t use your phone’s): you may need to download several gigabytes!

-You need to specify a folder where the resulting files will be placed, which for the purposes of this instructions will be called
+You need to specify a folder where the resulting files will be placed, which for the purposes of these instructions will be called

 This folder will be accessed whenever you call cobaya, and may take several gigabytes; so, if you are in a cluster, make sure that said folder is placed in a scratch file system with rapid access from the nodes and a generous quota (this normally means that you should avoid your cluster’s